Instant Pot Chicken Corn Chowder

 Olive oil: I like the subtle flavor from the olive oil but you can also use any other neutral oil you like – such as avocado, canola or vegetable oil.

-Turmeric powder: I love the golden color and added health benefits that the turmeric brings to this recipe.
+Turmeric powder: I love the golden color that the turmeric brings to this recipe.
 Together with the garlic and onions, it helps to create the most delicious, warming broth.

 Kosher salt: Look for kosher salt with the regular iodized salt at the grocery store (it has a subtler flavor).
 Use less iodized salt if that’s what you have on hand.